p4lang/p4c/backends/ebpf/README.md

 - `make check-ebpf-bcc`: runs the user-space tests using bcc to compile ebpf
 - `sudo make check-ebpf-kernel`: runs the kernel-level tests.
    Requires root privileges to install the ebpf program in the Linux kernel.
+   Note: by default the kernel ebpf tests are disabled; if you want to enable them you can modify the file `backends/ebpf/CMakeLists.txt` by setting this variable to `True`:
+   `set (SUPPORTS_KERNEL True)`